ABOUT

 ABOUT ME

-Gigi Murakami is an NYC native, Ignatz nominated manga artist, illustrator, writer, content creator, and small creative business owner at the intersection of horror media, alt + nerd culture, and (schlocky) film.
-Her work blends Japanese manga art and vintage American comic and pulp aesthetics.
-She specializes in traditional ink and color illustrations, and manga art focusing on dark, fantastical, and dramatic themes.
+Gigi Murakami is an NYC native, Ignatz nominated manga artist, illustrator, writer, content creator, and small creative business owner at the intersection of horror media, alternative nerd culture, and (schlocky) film.
+Her work blends Japanese manga art, vintage grindhouse poster art, and pulp comic aesthetics.
+She specializes in traditional ink and color illustrations and manga art, focusing on dark, dramatic, and fantastical yet introspective themes.

 In addition to developing original manga projects and freelancing, Gigi is currently operating her Patreon, online store: Gigimurakami.store, and creating content on her social media.
 She resides in Brooklyn, NY with her husband Shinji, and their dog Yuki.